mladenadamovic/fjorm/README.md

 }}}

-#summary Design rules with app with fjorm
+#Design rules with app with fjorm

 Example Table: